Sabudana Vada (Tapioca Fritters) - Fasting Recipe

-This is basically a fasting recipe in India.
-Other than that sabudana vada is a delicious appetizer and very good food for kids also.
-Sabudana or tapioca pearls is rich in starch and hence good for kids and toddlers for weight gain.
+This is a fasting dish in India.
+Sabudana or tapioca pearls are rich in starch and hence good for kids and toddlers for weight gain.
+Read my sabudana kheer recipe, which is another good food for toddlers.

 Sabudana for Indian Fasting Recipe